hmrc/crdl-cache/README.md

 [API Documentation (1.0)](https://redocly.github.io/redoc/?url=https%3A%2F%2Fraw.githubusercontent.com%2Fhmrc%2Fcrdl-cache%2Frefs%2Fheads%2Fmain%2Fpublic%2Fapi%2F1.0%2Fopenapi.yaml)

+### Adding new codelists
+Please see our guide for details of how to [add new codelists](./ADDING-CODELISTS.md) to crdl-cache.

 ### Fetch Codelist Versions

 This endpoint is used to fetch the available codelists and their version information.